DA seeks P40B amid oil crisis

 He said the DA may require up to P40 billion in additional funding to sustain support programs and prevent further strain on food production.

-“Our fertilizer fund, eh, now it’s only half, so we need to make that P20 billion, plus the seeds, plus the others.
+“Currently, our fertilizer fund, is only half, so we need to make that P20 billion, plus the seeds, plus the others.
 So we need an additional P20 billion maybe just for rice farmers, plus the others so totally P30 billion plus P10 billion for fisherfolk,” he explained.

 The agriculture chief said the additional funding is crucial to maintain output levels and stabilize food supply, as continued volatility in global oil prices threatens to disrupt the country’s production systems.